English

 • Have someone independent from the process review the SLA.

-#3 : A good SLA must describe the service that the provider is promising to the customer.
+#3 : A good SLA must describe the service the provider promises the customer.

 • What systems are supported?